core-wg/oscore/draft-ietf-core-object-security.md

 -  request_seq : bstr, contains the value of the "Partial IV" in the COSE object of the request (see Section 5).

-# Replay and Freshness Protection {#replay-protection-section}
+# Sequence Numbers, Replay, Message Binding, and Freshness {#replay-protection-section}

-In order to protect from replay of messages and verify freshness, a CoAP endpoint SHALL maintain a Sender Sequence Number and a Recipient Replay Window in the security context.
-An endpoint uses the Sender Sequence Number to protect messages to send and the Recipient Replay Window to verify received messages, as described in {{sec-context-section}}.
+An AEAD nonce MUST NOT be used more than once per AEAD key.
+In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests and Observe responses.
+The maximum sequence number is algorithm dependent and SHALL be 2^(nonce length in bits - 1) - 1.
+If the Sender Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
+The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
+The latter is out of scope of this memo.

-A receiving endpoint SHALL verify that the Sequence Number (Partial IV) received in the COSE object has not been received before in the Recipient Context identified by the kid.
-The size of the Replay Window depends on the use case and lower protocol layers.
+In order to protect from replay of messages, each Recipient Context contains a Replay Window used to verify request and Observe responses.
+A receiving endpoint SHALL verify that a Sequence Number (Partial IV) received in the COSE object has not been received before in the Recipient Context.
+The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport, the recipient MAY just store the last received sequence number and require that newly received Sequence Numbers equals the last received Recipient Sequence Number + 1.

-The receiving endpoint SHALL reject messages with a sequence number greater than the maximum value of the Partial IV.
-This maximum value is algorithm specific, for example for AES-CCM-64-64-128 it is 2^56-1.

-OSCOAP responses are verified to match a prior request, by including the unique transaction identifier (Tid as defined in {{sec-context-section}}) of the request in the Additional Authenticated Data of the response message.
-In case of CoAP observe, each notification MUST be verified using the Tid of the observe registration, so the Tid of the registration needs to be cached by the observer until the observation ends.

-If a CoAP server receives a request with the Object-Security option, then the server SHALL include the Tid of the request in the AAD of the response, as described in {{protected-coap-formatting-resp}}.

-If the CoAP client receives a response with the Object-Security option, then the client SHALL verify the integrity of the response, using the Tid of its own associated request in the AAD, as described in {{verif-coap-resp}}.
+In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} even in the case of compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
+The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses has been sent.

+Like DTLS, OSCOAP only provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
+For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness [I-D.mattsson-core-coap-actuators].

 # Processing {#coap-protected-generate}